Debunking The Most Common SEO Myths

 SEO is not a do once and forget later kind of scheme.
 Think of it as more of a marathon than a sprint.

 Most business owners and marketers spend all their time and energy in optimizing their website for SEO and never optimize it again.

-Which is a mistake, as SEO is a never ending, ever-evolving marketing sphere that you need to stay on top of everyday, keeping a close eye on the latest updates and optimizing your site according to them.
+Which is a mistake, as SEO is a never-ending, ever-evolving marketing sphere that you need to stay on top of every day, keeping a close eye on the latest updates and optimizing your site according to them.

-In a fast changing world like SEO, former truths can become myths and once best practices can be listed as black hat in no time.
+In a fast-changing world like SEO, former truths can become myths and once best practices can be listed as a black hat in no time.
 If you are not up-to-date with the latest happenings in the tinkle town of SEO, chances are that you’ll be soon left behind by your SEO savvy competitors!
 Research online, educate yourself and take the reigns of your SEO game in your own hands and you’ll never believe in one of the many such SEO myths making rounds on the internet.